The online PRIER Database

 An ARI computer program that runs the three OECD Aquatic Risk Indicators was also developed; it uses a Microsoft Access database which contains values for hazard and exposure properties of approximately 300 pesticides.
 It also contains tables (e.g. for crops and pesticide use) to be completed by the user.

 OECD Aquatic Risk Indicators Computer Program: User Guide (instructions for using the program that runs the three indicators, including instructions for filling in the tables).

-The project prompted the OECD Pesticide Programme to contribute to, and recommend use of, a set of guidelines published by Eurostat, the European agency for statistics:
+In parallel to and related to the work on pesticide risk indicators, a number of activities were started on collecting and using data on pesticide usage and sales.
+The indicator project prompted the OECD Pesticide Programme to contribute to, and recommend use of, a set of guidelines published by Eurostat, the European agency for statistics: